Eating Parsley in Pregnancy – Is it Harmful?

 Whether you are pregnant or breastfeeding, eating parsley is fine as long as you have it within limits.
-However, eating parsley in pregnancy in excess is likely to be unsafe during pregnancy since it might cause abortions or induce menstrual flow.
+However, eating parsley in pregnancy in excess is likely to be unsafe during pregnancy.
+A study stated that herbal infusions and oils extracted from herbs including parsley can induce abortions (1).

 Even though parsley has its own great, flavorful taste, you must always consult a doctor before you plan to have some in your diet.
-Many of the herbs, in spite of their medicinal value, pose many unforeseen impacts on pregnancy.
+Many of the herbs, despite their medicinal value, pose many unforeseen impacts on pregnancy.
 Does parsley fall into this group?
 Read on to understand everything about eating parsley in pregnancy.

 Parsley is called by different names in different Indian languages.
 Let’s have a look at some of the top ones –